 - The amount of available insurance

-Besides the severity of injuries, long-term disabilities suffered, the type of insurance and its limit, and the amount of insurance coverage that the other driver has, the difficulty of getting maximum possible compensation for your car accident injury depends on different criteria:
+Besides the severity of injuries, long-term disabilities suffered, the type of insurance and its limit, and the amount of insurance coverage that the other driver has, the difficulty of getting the maximum possible compensation for your car accident injury depends on different criteria:

 - The evidence you bring to support the claim.
 You need to preserve right away any evidence related to the car crash, like in-vehicle black boxes, tell a doctor about your severe pain, and follow up with any necessary treatment.
 If your physician does not document your injury in your medical records, you cannot expect a big payout.